Hurn2308/CTF-Writeups/1337UP LIVE CTF/Reverse/PhishMarketOrderManagement.md

 This function XOR's bytes from two buffers `unk_6C10` and `unk_6C20` within these two buffers is the data that can be used to decipher the password.
 To dump the data of these buffers you can use IDA.
 Search for the buffer.
 ![image](https://github.com/user-attachments/assets/526350a3-c1b2-4193-8c40-6bd20164c834)

-As we can see unk_6C10 is readable ascii but 6C20 is not but this doesn't matter as gpt can produce a script that uses the hex values like so:
+As we can see unk_6C10 is readable ascii but 6C20 is not but this doesn't matter as we can produce a script that uses the hex values like so:

 ```
 # Data from .rodata